surniaulula/wpsso-google-merchant-feed/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 9.3.1-dev.1 (2023/12/21)**
+**Version 9.3.1-dev.1 (2023/12/22)**

 * **New Features**
 	* None.
 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed enabling/disabling the creation of shipping information, independent of the WPSSO WCSDT add-on.
+	* Fixed enabling the creation of shipping information from WPSSO Core, independent of the WPSSO WCSDT add-on.
 * **Developer Notes**
 	* None.
 * **Requires At Least**